This topic applies to: ✓ .NET Core SDK 1.x ✓ .NET Core SDK 2.x

 dotnet driver, see the .NET Core Command Line Tools (CLI) topic.

-In order to run the application, the
+To run the application, the

 dotnet run command resolves the dependencies of the application that are outside of the shared runtime from the NuGet cache.
 Because it uses cached dependencies, it's not recommended to use